openshift/origin/examples/sample-app/README.md

 **NOTE**

 * All commands assume the `oc`/`oadm` binaries/symlinks are in your path.
-    * **VAGRANT USERS**: `export PATH="/data/src/github.com/openshift/origin/_output/local/bin/linux/amd64:$PATH"`
 * All commands assume that you are working from the `sample-app` directory in your local environment.
     * If you are working from a local git repo, this might be `$GOPATH/src/github.com/<username>/origin/examples/sample-app`
-    * **VAGRANT USERS**: `cd /data/src/github.com/openshift/origin/examples/sample-app`
-* **VAGRANT USERS**: when you are inside of a vagrant environment, the `$KUBECONFIG` environment variable is preset and may interfere with subsequent commands, so it is recommended to unset it: `unset KUBECONFIG`

 - - -

-1. *Optional*: Pre-pull the Docker images used in this sample.
-This is not strictly necessary as OpenShift will pull the images as it needs them, but by doing it up front it will prevent lengthy operations during build and deployment which might otherwise lead you to believe the process has failed or hung.

-        $ ./pullimages.sh

-2. Launch an all-in-one `openshift` instance

-        $ sudo openshift start &> openshift.log &

-       **VAGRANT USERS**: Instead of the above command, use

-        $ sudo `which openshift` start --public-master=localhost --volume-dir=</absolute/path> &> openshift.log &

-    Note: sudo is required so the kubernetes proxy can manipulate iptables rules to expose service ports.

-    Note: when using vagrant synced folder it is advised to use a different directory for volume storage than the one in the synced folder.
-This can be achieved by passing `--volume-dir=/absolute/path` to `openshift start` command.

-3. Set up your client to reach the OpenShift master now running.

-    Since OpenShift services are secured by TLS, your client will need to accept the server certificates and present its own client certificate.
-These are generated as part of the `openshift start` command in whatever the current directory is at the time.
-You will need to point oc and curl at the appropriate certificates in order to connect to OpenShift.
-Assuming you are running as a user other than root, you will also need to make the .kubeconfig readable by that user.
-(Note: this is just for example purposes; in a real installation, users would generate their own keys and not have access to the system keys.)

-        $ export CURL_CA_BUNDLE=`pwd`/openshift.local.config/master/ca.crt
-        $ sudo chmod a+rwX openshift.local.config/master/admin.kubeconfig

-4. Deploy a private docker registry within OpenShift with the certs necessary for access to master:

-        $ oc adm registry -n default --config=openshift.local.config/master/admin.kubeconfig --> Creating registry registry ...
-            serviceaccount "registry" created
-            clusterrolebinding "registry-registry-role" created
-            deploymentconfig "docker-registry" created
-            service "docker-registry" created
-        --> Success

-    Note that the private Docker registry is using ephemeral storage, so when it is stopped, the image will be lost.
-An external volume could be used for persistent storage, but that is beyond the scope of this tutorial.

-5. Confirm the registry is started (this can take a few minutes):

-        $ oc describe service docker-registry --config=openshift.local.config/master/admin.kubeconfig

-    You should see:

-        Name:                docker-registry
-        Namespace:           default
-        Labels:              docker-registry=default
-        Selector:            docker-registry=default
-        Type:                ClusterIP
-        IP:                  172.30.163.205
-        Port:                5000-tcp    5000/TCP
-        Endpoints:           172.17.0.50:5000
-        Session Affinity:    ClientIP
-        No events.

-    If "Endpoints" is listed as `<none>`, your registry hasn't started yet.
-You can run `oc get pods` to see the registry pod and if there are any issues.
-Once the pod has started, the IP of the pod will be added to the docker-registry service list so that it's reachable from other places.

-6. For the sake of this demo, grant a `cluster-admin` role to the `test-admin` user and login as that user using any password you want (note that in a real world scenario, as an OpenShift user you would be granted roles from a cluster admin and you might not be able to do most of the following things - depending on your granted roles).
+1. For the sake of this demo, grant a `cluster-admin` role to the `test-admin` user and login as that user using any password you want (note that in a real world scenario, as an OpenShift user you would be granted roles from a cluster admin and you might not be able to do most of the following things - depending on your granted roles).

         $ oc adm policy add-cluster-role-to-user cluster-admin test-admin --config=openshift.local.config/master/admin.kubeconfig
         $ oc login --certificate-authority=openshift.local.config/master/ca.crt -u test-admin

-7. Create a new project in OpenShift.
+2. Create a new project in OpenShift.
 This creates a namespace `test` to contain the builds and app that we will generate below.

         $ oc new-project test --display-name="OpenShift 3 Sample" --description="This is an example project to demonstrate OpenShift v3"

-8. *Optional:* View the OpenShift web console in your browser by browsing to `https://<host>:8443/console`.
+3. *Optional:* View the OpenShift web console in your browser by browsing to `https://<host>:8443/console`.
 Login using the user `test-admin` and any password.

     * You will need to have the browser accept the certificate at `https://<host>:8443` before the console can consult the OpenShift